racketlogger/docs/content/scheduling-matches.md

 ## Flexibility

-The **Week** column is meant to indicate the main week scheduled to play a match.
+The **Week** column is meant to suggest the main week scheduled to play a match.
+However, matches can be played at any time as long as all parties involved agree.
+If both parties agree to play the matches after the deadline (hover over or tap on the date range to see it), send a message to the league founder to have the deadline extended.

 For example: "Feb 13 ~ Feb 20" means you should try to play starting between February 13th and February 20th.

-However, busy schedules and weather could change things.
+Busy schedules and weather could change things.

 If you hover over that range (or tap/hold or double tab in mobile devices), it should show a tooltip indicating the deadline by which this match should be played.
 Try very hard to schedule your game by then.
 Otherwise your opponent may call a **Default** if you cannot schedule a game by then.